LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Abstract

 \section{Abstract}

-Deploying large language models (LLMs) often faces challenges from substantial memory and computational costs.
-Quantization offers a solution, yet performance degradation in the sub-1-bit regime remains particularly difficult.
-This paper introduces LittleBit, a novel method for extreme LLM compression.
-It targets levels like 0.1 bits per weight (BPW), achieving nearly \textit{31$\times$ memory reduction}, \eg Llama2-13B to under 0.9 GB.
-LittleBit represents weights in a low-rank form using latent matrix factorization, subsequently binarizing these factors.
-To counteract information loss from this extreme precision, it integrates a multi-scale compensation mechanism.
-This includes row, column, and an \textit{additional} latent dimension that learns per-rank importance.
-Two key contributions enable effective training: Dual Sign-Value-Independent Decomposition (Dual-SVID) for stable quantization-aware training (QAT) initialization, and integrated Residual Compensation to mitigate errors.
-Extensive experiments confirm LittleBit's superiority in sub-1-bit quantization: \eg its 0.1 BPW performance on Llama2-7B surpasses the leading method's 0.7 BPW.
-This establishes a superior size-performance trade-off, with kernel-level benchmarks indicating potential for a \textit{5$\times$ speedup} compared to FP16.
-LittleBit paves the way for deploying powerful LLMs in resource-constrained environments.
+The deployment of large language models (LLMs) is frequently hindered by prohibitive memory and computational requirements.
+While quantization mitigates these bottlenecks, maintaining model fidelity in the sub-1-bit regime remains a persistent challenge.
+In this paper, we introduce \name, a novel framework for extreme LLM compression.
+We target quantization rates as low as $0.1$ bits per weight (BPW), achieving a memory reduction of approximately $31\times$, which effectively compresses Llama2-13B to under $0.9$ GB.
+We represent weights via low-rank latent matrix factorization and subsequently binarize the resulting factors.
+To counteract the information loss inherent to such drastic precision reduction, we integrate a multi-scale compensation mechanism that learns importance parameters across row, column, and latent dimensions.
+Two primary contributions enable effective training: Dual Sign-Value-Independent Decomposition (Dual-SVID) for quantization-aware training (QAT) initialization, and Residual Compensation to minimize approximation errors.
+Extensive experiments confirm the superiority of \name in the sub-1-bit domain; for instance, our method at $0.1$ BPW surpasses the performance of leading techniques operating at $0.7$ BPW on Llama2-7B.
+We establish a new size-performance trade-off---unlocking a potential $11.6\times$ inference speedup relative to FP16---and render powerful LLMs practical for resource-constrained environments.
+Our code is available at \url{https://github.com/SamsungLabs/LittleBit}.